Nikon Z50 vs Olympus E-M5 III

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More compact: Is smaller (125x85mm vs 127x94mm) and will fit more readily into a bag.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

-If the number of relative strengths (bullet points above) is taken as a guide, the Z50 comes out slightly ahead of the E-M5 III (8 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the Z50 emerges as the winner of the contest (8 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon Z50 and the Olympus E-M5 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the Z50 or the E-M5 III perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.